nulab/autog/README.md

 however the details of how the algorithm must change to accomodate for equal Y coordinates are always omitted.
 My understanding is that strict monotonicity is used to guarantee linear time sorting of the points in the polygon's left-right or upper-lower chains, with a typical
 "merge sorted arrays" strategy.
 However, in a non-strictly monotone polygon, the two point chains are *not* sorted.
 An additional sorting step seems to be required, therefore we apparently fall back to O(N log N), which is the same running time of triangulation of arbitrary simple polygons, which includes cutting the polygon in strictly monotone sub-polygons.
 Therefore, I decided to cut the knot in autog and triangulate the merged rectangles in linear time using a special-cased holistic approach, whose correctness I'm currently unable to prove.
 But it appears to work well in practice.
-Bug reports will probably help refine this routine unless a different strategy is employed.
+Bug reports will help refine this routine unless a different strategy is employed.
 Once the polygon is triangulated, autog finds the shortest path using a "funnel" algorithm based on a dequeue.
 [GVDOT] seems to follow Lee and Preparata, while autog follows [HS].
 The implementation is basically the same.
 With the set of points defining the shortest path, both [GVDOT] and autog fit a cubic Bezier spline to it using the method in [Sch].
 As [DGKN] mentions, this cubic Bezier is actually piece-wise and not a single cubic spline.
 As a matter of fact [Sch] is also
 recursive: [Sch] does this to improve the fit to an arbitrary polygonal path, [GVDOT] instead attempts to fit the spline within the edges of the constraint polygon — [DGKN] calls them "barriers".
 After a first attempt at fitting the spline, the algorithm computes the maximum square distance